danse/rotterdam/cyborg manifesto.md

 somehow be sexualized.
-Reproduction had different tones of meanings for the two tendencies, one rooted in labour, one in sex, both calling the consequences of domination and ignorance of social and personal reality
+Reproduction had different tones of meanings for the two tendencies, one rooted in labour, one in sex, both calling the consequences of domination and ignorance of social and personal reality 'false consciousness'.
-\'false consciousness\'.

-Beyond either the diff\~culties or the contributions in the argument of any one author, neither Marxist nor radical feminist points of view have tended to embrace the status of a partial explanation; both were regularly constituted as totalities.
-Western explanation has demanded as much; how else could the \'Western\' author incorporate its others?
+Beyond either the difficulties or the contributions in the argument of any one author, neither Marxist nor radical feminist points of view have tended to embrace the status of a partial explanation; both were regularly constituted as totalities.
+Western explanation has demanded as much; how else could the 'Western' author incorporate its others?
 Each tried to annex other forms of domination by expanding its basic categories through analogy, simple listing, or addition.
 Embarrassed silence about race among white radical and socialist feminists was one